-California is home to nearly 2 million veterans, including more than 325,000 former service members who live right here in Los Angeles County.
-Our Valley’s veterans deserve the care they were promised and the benefits they have earned in service to our country.
-Fortunately, the Orange County is home to organizations and agencies that offer a wide range of services and are dedicated to assisting local veterans.
+California is home to nearly 2 million veterans, including more than 134,000 former service members who live right here in Riverside County.
+Our veterans deserve the care they were promised and the benefits they have earned in service to our country.
+Fortunately, the Riverside County is home to organizations and agencies that offer a wide range of services and are dedicated to assisting local veterans.

-The following links highlight a number of critical resources that are available to veterans here in Orange County:
+The following links highlight a number of critical resources that are available to veterans here in Riverside County:

 myCalVet - provides veterans and their families the opportunity to create a customized profile which targets the benefits, resources, and services available in their community and throughout the state.